Frequently Asked Questions FAQ

 Do I have to wear a face mask during the entire visit?

-The mask requirement applies to all indoor areas of all Salzwelten locations.
+The mask requirement applies to all indoor areas of all Salzwelten locations and also outdoors if the 2 m distance cannot be maintained.

 Who has to wear a face mask?